rocketvalidator/docs-rocketvalidator/docs/api.md

 ## Changelog

+* 2020-04-07.
+Use underscore instead of dash in keys.
 * 2020-04-06.
 Change API tokens URL to `api/tokens`.
 * 2020-03-13.
 Moved documentation to docs.rocketvalidator.com.
 * 2020-03-02.
 Change API host to rocketvalidator.dev.